 Each application is different.
-And each lender has their own criteria.
+And each lender has its own criteria.
 However, if you have less than perfect credit, there are a couple of ways you can improve your chances.

-Firstly, apply with a company who works with specialist lenders who help those with bad credit.
+Firstly, apply with a company that works with specialist lenders who help those with bad credit.
 By choosing to look below top-tier lenders, you can drastically improve the chances of being approved.

-Secondly is to use a broker which carries out an initial soft search.
+Secondly is to use a broker who carries out an initial soft search.
 That means they’ll be able to find you a suitable car finance lender without affecting your credit score.